 -We accept all forms of film including narratives, documentaries, animations, music videos, and public service announcements.

--Each film must be submitted with a FilmFreeway submission info form.
-Filmmakers will also be asked to submit a film via Vimeo.
+-Each film must be submitted with a FilmFreeway submission information form.

 -We are interested in the ideas and concerns of young filmmakers and are open to all content, however films which are excessively violent or sexually exploitive will likely not be selected.

 -By submitting a film to the Open Mind Film Festival, the filmmaker(s) acknowledges, represents and affirms that he/she has:

 *obtained consent from any and all other persons or entities who have ownership rights, licenses or interests (including without limitation, intellectual property rights, rights of publicity, distribution licenses, etc.) in the film, and